African-American history

 I was also grown before I realized what Sam Cooke’s “A Change Is Gonna Come” was about, an embarrassing ignorance clearly based on not having heard the lyrics.
 For how many years did it play on the radio, an oldie transporting me back not to frustration and rage at an oppressive society but to slow dancing with R at a party in someone’s basement?
 How could anyone have been as oblivious as I to have glossed over the part about getting denied admission to a movie theater, followed by, “I go to my brother and I say, brother, help me please, but he winds up knockin’ me back down on my knees”?

-[A cultural timeline update: Only recently did I learn that these lines were omitted on the 45 RPM of “A Change,” the one we had danced to after it was released posthumously in late 1964; the lyrics remained on the LP version of the song.]
+[A cultural timeline update: Only recently did I learn that these lines were omitted on the 45 RPM of “A Change,”– the version we had danced to after it was released posthumously in late 1964; the original lyrics remained on the LP version of the song, and that’s the version most often played these days.]

 As the school year ended in June 1968, so did our Jim Crow lives.
 Graham High School had had three African American students in the three years I had attended, as North Carolina like the rest of the South continued to stall in the face of imminent full integration, relying instead on the “freedom of choice” promised by the Pearsall Plan.
 Clearly designed “to legally circumvent full-scale integration,” it was the bridge in North Carolina from Brown v.
 Board of Education in 1954 to the beginning, in 1957, of another decade of delays in getting beyond token integration.
 Alamance County Schools held out about as long as it could and hired a new superintendent to get the job done.